cgzones/arpobserver/ReadMe.md

 gets usable ARP or IPv6 ND packet.
 In actively used networks it generates many duplicate pairings especially for routers and servers.

-Ratelimiting option '-r NUM' or '--ratelimit=NUM' suppress output of duplicate pairings for at least NUM seconds.
+Ratelimiting option 'RateLimit=NUM' suppress output of duplicate pairings for at least NUM seconds.
 In other words if arpobserver have discovered some pairing (mac,ip) it will not report (mac,ip) again unless NUM seconds have passed.